blasrodri/spaceship-go/src/errors-As-Is.md

 ## Remarks

-One of the biggest advantages of having these two methods, is when workign with highly nested errors.
+One of the biggest advantages of having these two methods, is when working with highly nested errors.
 They bring all the necessary machinery to unwrap as much as needed until a match is found.
 Or if there is no match, we are sure that all the inner errors were also compared.